 CLANCY OVERELL | Editor | CONTACT

-As winter approaches, an entire generation of young Australian tradesmen are preparing for strict bodybuilding regimes at an array of electronic dance festivals.
+As winter approaches, an entire generation of young Aussies are preparing their strict bodybuilding regimes in preparation for the Summer’s electronic dance festivals.

 Third year carpentry apprentice, Joel Simmons, says the ‘festival season’ is quite an important time of the year for a large portion of Australia’s blue-collar men.